Non-Hodgkins Lymphomas (cont.)

 Certain risk factors increase the chance that a person will develop this disease although most people who have these risk factors will never develop the disease.

-Medications that suppress your immune system: Using immunosuppressive agents (such as after an organ transplant) is a risk factor as it reduces your body ability to fight infection.
+Medications that suppress the immune system: Using immunosuppressive agents (such as after an organ transplant) is a risk factor as it reduces the body's ability to fight infection.

 Weakened immune system: The risk of developing lymphoma may be increased by having a weakened immune system.

 Certain infections: Certain viral and bacterial infections increase the risk of NHL.
 Examples are HIV, hepatitis C virus, and Epstein-Barr virus.
-A type of bacteria sometimes linked to NHL is the ulcer-causing H. pylori.
+A type of bacteria sometimes linked to NHL is the ulcer-causing bacteria Helicobacter pylori (H. pylori).

 Note: Lymphoma is not contagious.
-You cannot catch lymphoma from another person.
+It's impossible to catch lymphoma from another person.

 Age: Although non-Hodgkin's lymphoma can occur in young people, the chance of developing this disease increases with age.
 Most people with non-Hodgkin's lymphoma are older than 60 years of age.